alysonbennett/OrganizeWithNoteTaker/README.md

 IF USING THE HEROKU LINK, you do not have to install anything!
 Just use the application as shown.

-To use this application, please first do a npm install in your command line:
+To use this application from GitHub, please first do a npm install in your command line:

 ```bash
 npm install